-Utah’s Hogle Zoo worked with the Utah Division of Natural Resources to create the poster Amphibians of Utah.
+Utah’s Hogle Zoo worked with the Utah Division of Natural Resources to create the poster Amhibians of Utah.

 Click on each name to learn more about the amphibians found in Utah and the sound buttons to hear their calls.

-- Disease: A fungus known as chytrid (pronounced “ki-trid”) has caused population declines and extinctions of amphibians worldwide.
+- Disease: Chytridiomycosis is the infectious disease caused by the chytrid fungus or Bd (Batrachochytrium dendrobatidis) and has caused population declines and extinctions of amphibians worldwide.

 - Although Bd is known to be a factor in amphibian mortality, some species of amphibians appear to have immunity to chytridiomycosis infection and, for a few susceptible species, some populations continue to persist despite infection.